A single decision can forever alter the course of your life. Including a decision like:

 Tony has publicly stated that he covers the distance of nearly a full marathon each day running all over the room.
 You won’t be covering a marathon each day, but it will still be tiring.

 The first time I attended, I stayed in a condo 1 mile from the event.
 I didn’t rent a car.
 It wasn’t fun walking home late at night along a lonely stretch of road.
-The next time, I stayed at the host hotel, and it saved a lot of time and energy.
+The next time, I stayed at the host hotel, saving me a lot of time and energy.

-You will have a more pleasant experience at Date With Destiny if you stay at the host hotel, or walking distance to it.
+You will have a more pleasant experience at Date With Destiny if you stay at the host hotel or within walking distance of it.
 This makes it easy to pop up to your room for a quick lunch or snack if you need to.
 You also avoid the rush of people trying to drive back to their hotels after ending a long day at midnight or later (yes, sometimes the days go that long!).

 5. Take notes and journal

-A lot that happens during the week at Date With Destiny.
+A lot happens during the week at Date With Destiny.
 While you will be given a workbook to use, I noticed that many people weren’t actually taking notes.
 I was, and am glad I did!
-Even to this day, I review my notes from all my Tony Robbins events at least once a year.
+Even today, I review my notes from all my Tony Robbins events at least once a year.

-I suggest taking notes during the days (bring a separate notebook, you might fill up the one they give you!), and also spending 20 minutes at night to recap your learnings from the day.
+I suggest taking notes during the day (bring a separate notebook, you might fill up the one they give you!) and also spending 20 minutes at night to recap your learnings from the day.
 If you aren’t a fan of writing, use the voice recorder on your phone (it’s built into the iPhone) to record an audio summary of your day.

 This will help you get a lot more out of the experience.